timsun28/DataSciencePort/README.md

 I will reference certain scrum tasks for more detail.

 We used Predictive Models in the first part of our project.
-We classified our dataset per sentence if it was a relevant question.
+We classified our dataset per sentence if it contains a relevant question or not.
 After our classification we used the data to train and test our different predictive models.
 For our project we have worked with the following predictive models:

 - Naive Bayes Classifier